 The IPCC periodically publishes reports that attempt to define the current state of affairs with respect to climate change.
-The most recent summary report is called the Fifth Assessment report (5AR).
-Here is a synthesis report summary of the 5AR for policymakers.
+The most recent summary report is called the Sixth Assessment report (AR6).

-If you have any interest in this issue whatsoever, or if you wish to be informed about it - and I firmly believe that it will be in your long-term benefit to be well informed - I strongly suggest that you read the Summary for Policymakers in the above link.
+If you have any interest in this issue whatsoever, or if you wish to be informed about it - and I firmly believe that it will be in your long-term benefit to be well informed - I strongly suggest that you read the Summary for Policymakers.

-The details and questions around climate change are very controversial and very political, an area I do not wish to get into here.
+The details and questions around climate change are very political, an area I do not wish to get into here.
 I wish to address the economic effects of combating climate change on the energy industry.

 The default assumption is that we need to reduce carbon emissions.
 This can be done by a command-and-control method, whereby CO2 producers are limited by their governments in how much they can emit, but this is generally thought to be generally ineffective.
 Instead, economics are to be employed: if we wish to lower the demand for something, we need to raise its cost of production.
 Thus, to lower the “demand” for carbon (which is really a demand for the things that are produced by processes that emit carbon, such as electricity and transportation), we need to increase its cost of production.
 Putting carbon into the environment is basically free, but if we can assign a cost to depositing carbon into the atmosphere, then there will be less carbon produced, and fewer carbon-producing goods will be consumed.
 Think of carbon production as a side-effect of economic activity: We burn fossil fuels to make things or to facilitate transportation, and based upon the aggregate of all of those private choices concerning consumption of goods and travel, some amount of carbon is deposited into the environment.
 We can call this the “private” quantity of carbon, because it is based upon a sum of private, individual consumption choices.
 However, this quantity of carbon is felt to have negative effects – the result of the aggregate of all of these private decisions is creating problems for some other members of society.
 In this case, the sum of carbon placed into the environment is thought to cause climate change.
 Thus, we need to reduce carbon output.
 We do not want to reduce it entirely, because the decrease in economic activity that would result from such a decision would harm human welfare more than having some amount of emissions.
 Our goal is to find some point where we balance the costs and benefits of carbon production.
 Using language that has been previously employed in this course, we are looking for the socially optimal amount of carbon emissions.
 We need to “internalize the externality” - some people call climate change the ultimate externality.
 We strive to make sure that the appropriate costs are applied to carbon – not just the private costs, but also the external social costs.